Pasadena Divorce Attorney

-Divorce in it of itself is challenging, that is why it is important to have experienced help on your side.
-Patrick Baghdaserians, a Pasadena divorce lawyer, has been helping families for over a decade and is a certified Family Law Specialist.
+Divorce in it itself is challenging, that is why it is important to have experienced help on your side.
+Patrick Baghdaserians, a Pasadena divorce lawyer, has been helping families for over a decade and is a Certified Family Law Specialist.

 California is a No Fault state.
 This means, the party who is filing for divorce does not have to show evidence of any sort of misconduct by the other party.
 Rather, divorce, also known as “dissolution of marriage,” may be granted in one of two ways in the state of California: (1) irreconcilable differences that have caused the irremediable breakdown of the marriage or (2) permanent legal incapacity.
 Irreconcilable differences meaning there are substantial reasons that the marriage should not continue and that these substantial issues are apparent.
 Courts find irreconcilable differences in a broad sense; therefore, the existence of irreconcilable differences is rarely an issue.

 Residency Requirements for a Pasadena Divorce

 In addition to one of the two requirements listed above, California has residency requirements.
 In order for parties to file for dissolution of marriage in the state of California, at least one of the parties must have been a resident of California for six (6) months and a resident of the county where they are filing for at least three (3) months before they file.